lantr-io/cosmex/docs/Litepaper.md

 COSMEX is a Cardano layer-2 (L2) solution.
 It extends Hydra Head protocol to provide a centralized order book exchange (CEX), but guarantees the security of the funds and the privacy of the users.

 Clients can deposit and withdraw funds to the exchange smart contract, and trade with other users using off-chain orders.
-They always has the option to withdraw funds from the exchange smart contract after a contestation period.
+They always have the option to withdraw funds from the exchange smart contract after a contestation period.

 All the actual trades are guaranteed to follow client's orders, and are batched and settled on-chain in an efficient way.